top of page

 It promised richer retailing, direct control, and relief from 20th-century EDIFACT tolls.
 Airlines could publish dynamic offers, bundle ancillaries, and own the shelf.

-Offer systems had to handshake with the PSS.
-Orders had to reconcile with finance.
+Offer systems had to handshake with the PSS, Orders had to reconcile with finance.
 Refunds had to pass audit.

 TMCs needed exchanges, waivers, duty-of-care, and reporting that behaved the same way every day.